gbif/ssg-gb25/content/05_travel-accommodation/en.md

 You can find information on entering Ireland on WEBSITE.

+### Visa
 Please note that a Schengen visa or UK visa is not valid for travel to Ireland.
 See more information on visa requirements and travel documents from the Department of Foreign Affairs and Trade: [https://www.dfa.ie/travel/visas/visas-for-ireland/](https://www.dfa.ie/travel/visas/visas-for-ireland/).
+If you need a visa to enter Ireland, we recommend that you start the application process well in advance of the meeting.

 If you require an official letter of invitation for the meetings, please contact [GB25@gbif.org](mailto:GB25@gbif.org)